 The source of this power is found in Article 35(8) of the Constitution of the Republic of Singapore, which states:

-“The Attorney-General shall have power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for any offence”.
+“The Attorney-General shall have power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for any offence.”

-As explained by then Attorney-General Steven Chong in a 2013 speech, the AGC has its own set of internal guidelines and review processes that ensure that prosecutors make an objective decision whether to prosecute or not.
-They must not only consider whether the evidence discloses an offence, but whether it is in the public interest to bring a prosecution.
+As explained by the then-Attorney-General Steven Chong in a 2013 speech, the AGC has its own set of internal guidelines and review processes that ensure that prosecutors make an objective decision as to whether to prosecute.
+They must consider not only whether the evidence discloses an offence, but also whether it is in the public interest to bring a prosecution.

-Why is Prosecutorial Discretion Required?
+Why is Prosecutorial Discretion Required in Singapore?

 “Sometimes leniency may be called for because of the youth of the accused, or immaturity of mind, or prior good conduct.
-Sometimes the presence of all such factors may be outweighed by the need to deter similar criminal conduct”.
+Sometimes the presence of all such factors may be outweighed by the need to deter similar criminal conduct.”

 Guidelines cannot cover every single situation, so prosecutors need some flexibility to deal with the very different cases they see on a regular basis.

-Example of Prosecutorial Discretion
+Example of Prosecutorial Discretion at Work